Skip to content

 3. Install playwright if necessary (using yarn playwright install --with-deps)

-Though theoretically this action should also include actions/checkout since that action is repeated across the different packages, because the initializer action is a custom action, the code for the action needs to be checked out before this action can be run.
+Theoretically this action should also include actions/checkout since this action is repeated across the different packages.
+However, the code for this action sits in the repository, so for Github to be able to execute the init action, it needs to first obtain its code, which means the repository must be checked out before this action can run.

 Thus, the initializer action has to run after actions/checkout has completed and so it has to be a separate step.